You know that the Sunday Times Rich List came out this past weekend, right?

 The thing to remember here (and maybe even the best part) is that there’s no way the ST Giving List is complete.
 Some philanthropists are uninclined to have a charity publicize their major donations.
 That’s changing a bit, but from one country to another philanthropic customs are different.
 For example, you just don’t find donor lists published by every nonprofit in the UK like you do here in the US.
 Furthermore, if you consider that some religions direct that all of a person’s philanthropy should be kept mum, I’d bet that what’s on the CAF/Sunday Times Giving List could be closer to the ante than the full kitty.

 Regardless, the Giving List is a solid start and inspirational.
-It inspired fundraiser/consultant Susie Hills at Graham-Pelton to sound the horn for more major donor fundraising efforts beyond just higher education organizations, and I couldn’t agree more.
+It inspired fundraiser/consultant Susie Hills (former managing director of consulting agency Graham-Pelton) to sound the horn for more major donor fundraising efforts beyond just higher education organizations, and I couldn’t agree more.
 In order to be good stewards of past donor gifts and of our nonprofits’ futures, it’s incumbent on us in fundraising to use those donations efficiently.
 There are quite a few UK-based non-higher education–based charities who are doing exactly that by utilizing prospect development and major donor programs, and they’re the ones seeing greater results.

 On this side of the Atlantic, Giving USA reports year after year that 80% of all donations to nonprofits come from living individuals and bequests.
 Those receiving $million+ gifts all put massive, professional effort into identifying, researching, and forming meaningful relationships with prospective donors.
 Yes, it’s a lot of work, but the rewards for both nonprofits and donors are worth it.